-The first thing that jumps out to me when I listen to this track is the dope beat; second is Sampha’s smooth vocals in the background throughout the song.
+The first thing that jumps out to me when I listen to “Strapped” is the dope beat; the second thing is Sampha’s smooth vocals in the background throughout the song.
 When Twelvyy comes in with a mellow flow that matches the vibe of this song, I feel like you got yourself a perfect marriage.

-A$AP Rocky makes a short appearance to hype his bro Twelvyy up after the first verse, and you can audibly hear Twelvyy get hype as he runs the verse back!
+A$AP Rocky makes a short appearance to hype his bro Twelvyy up after the first verse, and you can audibly hear Twelvyy get hyped as he runs the verse back!